amit6492/temp-database/README.md

 # Thread Safety:
 The project uses kotlinx.coroutines.sync.Mutex to ensure concurrent operations on tables and the database are thread-safe.
 Critical sections are wrapped in withLock.

+# What more can we do
+1. We can add Airthmetic Operations
+2. We can put a fitler for contains
+3. Apply operations on the Complete Columns
+4. Delete Rows

 # Author
 Created by Amit6492. 😊